10.2.2. Using Inheritance

 However, a Rectangle does not have a radius, and a Circle does not have a width or height (yes, we could describe a Circle with a circumscribing rectangle, but we're not going to do that).
 This observation means that it is not appropriate to hoist radius, width, or height to the Shape class as they do not apply to all Shape subclasses.
 Inheritance provides a clear statement of how two classes are similar while also clearly stating how those same classes are different.
 A Circle and a Rectangle are similar in that they both have a color and an x and y location; they are different in that a Circle has a radius while a Rectangle has a width and a height.
 Similarly, a Shape and a Circle are the same in that a Circle has everything that a Shape has, but a Circle is also distinct in that it has a radius that a Shape does not.

-Even though we may not see it just yet, the distinction between which class "owns" some feature is the key that will unlock inheritance for us to use.
-However, before we turn that key, some old concepts must be elaborated, and we must acquire new terms and clarify their meanings.
+Even though we may not see it just yet, the distinction between which class "owns" some feature is the key to unlocking inheritance for us to use.
+However, before we turn that key, we must revisit some old concepts, acquire new terms, and clarify their meanings.

 protected Visibility

-Applied to object orientation, encapsulation means that data and the functions that operate on the data are packaged together in a way that hides or protects the data from the rest of the program - the only way to access the data is with the packaged functions.
+Applied to object orientation, encapsulation denotes the practice and mechanisms of packaging data and the functions that operate on it in a way that hides or protects the data from the rest of the program - the only way to access the data is with the packaged functions.
 In this sense, encapsulation is a synonym for an object (if you have encapsulation, you have an object, and if you have an object, you have encapsulation).
 Encapsulation also separates the implementation of a function from the class's public interface.
 In C++, a public interface generally consists of the prototypes for all of the class's public functions (or, more accurately, the class's non-private features).
 Most C++ documentation includes this information.
 The documentation and the public interface focus on what a function does but not on how it does it.
 So, neither generally includes the function's implementation or body.

 C++ controls the visibility or accessibility to the parts of a class with three keywords.
 The first two keywords, public and private, were introduced in the previous chapter.
 We delayed our coverage of the protected keyword until now because it only has meaning in the context of an inheritance relationship.